 Hence, we obtain

 where we have used the fact that $d_{-} (A_{\lambda \mu})=0$ as $A_{\lambda\mu}$ is a generalized holomorphic function.
-So $\overline{\partial}_E$ does not depend on the choice of local trivializations. \end{proof} \begin{Rm}In \cite{Gualtieri}, by Gualtieri, a generalized holomorphic vector bundle on a generalized complex manifold $M$ is defined as a vector bundle $E$ with an $L_{-}$-module structure for Lie algebroid $L_-$.
-As a consequence of Theorem \ref{3.11}, we see that our generalized holomorphic vector bundle is a special case of the generalized holomorphic vector bundle by Gualtieri with the module structure particularly given by $d_{-}$.
+So $\overline{\partial}_E$ does not depend on the choice of local trivializations. \end{proof} \begin{Rm}In \cite{Gualtieri}, according to Gualtieri, a generalized holomorphic vector bundle over a generalized complex manifold $M$ is defined as a vector bundle $E$ with an $L_{-}$-module structure for Lie algebroid $L_-$.
+As a consequence of Theorem \ref{3.11}, we see that our generalized holomorphic vector bundle is a special case of the generalized holomorphic vector bundle by Gualtieri with the module structure given particularly by $d_{-}$.

 One advantage of our definition is that the total space $E$ is still a generalized complex manifold.
 For Gualtieri's definition, this is not true.
-In \cite{W1}, the author gave the criterion for $E$ to be equipped with a generalized complex structure in local coordinates, which turns out to be related with the Poisson structure \eqref{Poisson} on the base manifold $M$.
+In \cite{W1}, the author gave the criterion for $E$ to be equipped with a generalized complex structure by using local coordinates, which turns out to be related with the Poisson structure \eqref{Poisson} on the base manifold $M$.
 The intrinsic conditions for the total space to be a generalized complex manifold are still unknown. \end{Rm}